theonlyway/openlifter/README.md

 To turn off the API you can run `docker compose down` from the same folder.

 I will note that this method is designed to run the componnets locally.
 However, given this repo contains the source code of the API along with the OpenAPI spec you can in theory host the API wherever you want if it is a requirement.
-If you do host it elsewhere I suggest changing the API key value to something else.
+If you do host it elsewhere I suggest changing the `API_KEY` env var value to something else.

 ### Openlifter